Mark Goffeney: Early life

 Goffeney's mother was British.
 Starting at age 4, Goffeney appeared on telethons for March of Dimes and Variety Club charities.
 He interviewed celebrities such as Magic Johnson, Henry Winkler and Prince Charles.

 Initially cast to be the son of David Hasselhoff's character on The Young and the Restless but a corporate board decided a character with no arms would be too controversial so he was let go.
 He felt disheartened by this and decided to concentrate on music.

-He played trombone in the school band briefly, and then his father brought home an old guitar he had found at a garbage dump.
+He played trombone in his school band, but later his father brought home an old guitar (with four strings) that he had found at a garbage dump.
 Goffeney asked a guitar-playing neighborhood friend for instructions.
-The guitar had only four strings.

 With his friend's help, Goffeney developed his own technique, learning guitar and bass.
 He would lay the guitar on the ground, supporting the neck with whatever he could get his feet on.
 He would strum with his left foot and make chords with his right.

-He started a heavy metal band in high school and acted like a 'punk', in his own words.
-He married AnnMarie Alburg in 1988 and had three children shortly after high school.
-They were divorced for many years but reunited years later after Mark raised the children on his own.
+He started a heavy metal band in high school and stated that he acted like a "punk".
 He attended Grossmont Adult School and Grossmont College.

 Adult career

-In 1992 he founded the band "Big Toe" with another guitarist, and by the end of the 1990s had successfully completed his first CD, titled Big Toe, sponsored by PSB Records and produced by Steve Dudas, the former producer for Aerosmith.
+In 1992, he founded the band "Big Toe" with another guitarist, and by the end of the 1990s, had successfully completed his first CD, titled Big Toe, sponsored by PSB Records and produced by Steve Dudas, the former producer for Aerosmith.

-He has been recognized for his work internationally and was nominated for an Emmy Award in 1999 for his principal role in the Fox Network commercial "Feet" that aired during the Super Bowl in 2000 and 2001.
+He was recognized for his work internationally and was nominated for an Emmy Award in 1999 for his principal role in the Fox Network commercial "Feet" that aired during the Super Bowl in 2000 and 2001.

 Goffeney performed on "Lippe blöfft" (ARD TV in Germany) as an opening act for LeAnn Rimes.
 The station forwarded over 100 emails received the day following the show from viewers wanting Goffeney's CD.
 To date, CDs have been mailed to fans in Germany, Switzerland and Austria.

 'Big Toe' appeared on The Next Great American Band on Fox TV and in StarTomorrow, an online-only musical talent search premiered on NBC and NBC.com on July 31, 2006, competing with 92 bands head-to-head competition on a weekly basis.
 'Big Toe' made it to the semi-finals of the competition.

+Goffeney was known for busking in Balboa Park and spots around San Diego.